 In 2014, the North Carolina Legislature’s Joint Legislative Committee on Health and Human Services appointed a Subcommittee on Certified Nurse Midwives (CNMs) to determine whether CNMs should be allowed to practice midwifery in collaboration with, rather than under the supervision of, a physician.
 In response to a legislative request, the Program on Health Workforce Research and Policy conducted a CNM workforce analysis using data from the state nursing and medical licensure boards.
 Data indicated that although the CNM workforce grew by 20% between 2006 and 2011, there was no growth in the number of physicians who supervised CNMs.
 Hospital discharge data indicated that the average distance to care for childbirth was greater than 19 miles for 31 counties in the state.
 A proposed bill drafted in the committee sought to change the law from requiring physician supervision to requiring a collaborative practice agreement with an obstetric delivery provider for a new CNM’s first 2,400 hours of practice.
 Concerns about access to care with a specific mention of the Program’s data were cited in this bill.
 The bill was not passed during the 2014 legislative session.

 Manuscript under development

-The Program is working with the National Governors’ Association (NGA) health workforce policy academy to identify strategies and form a plan to ensure the workforce is in place to meet the diverse health care needs of the Medicaid population in North Carolina.
-Erin Fraher and Katie Gaul are expert faculty for the NGA policy academy, and Tom Ricketts is working with staff from the Governor’s office, the Division of Mental Health, Developmental Disabilities and Substance Abuse Services, the NC Institute of Medicine, and other partners on our state’s action plan.
+The Program worked with the National Governors’ Association (NGA) health workforce policy academy to identify strategies and form a plan to ensure the workforce is in place to meet the diverse health care needs of the Medicaid population in North Carolina.
+Erin Fraher and Katie Gaul were expert faculty for the NGA policy academy, and Tom Ricketts worked staff from the Governor’s office, the Division of Mental Health, Developmental Disabilities and Substance Abuse Services, the NC Institute of Medicine, and other partners on our state’s action plan.